stryker-mutator/stryker-js/packages/core/README.md

 The `html` reporter allows you to specify an output folder.
 This defaults to `reports/mutation/html`.
 The config for your config file is: `htmlReporter: { baseDir: 'mypath/reports/stryker' }`

-Analogously, the `json` reporter allows specifying an output folder but also the filename.
-The config for your config file is: `jsonReporter: { baseDir: 'mypath/reports/stryker', filename: 'mutation.json'}`
+The `json` reporter allows specifying an output filename (may also contain a path).
+The config for your config file is: `jsonReporter: { fileName: 'mypath/reports/mutation.json' }`

 The `clear-text` reporter supports three additional config options:
 * `allowColor` to use cyan and yellow in printing source file names and positions.
 This defaults to `true`, so specify as `clearTextReporter: { allowColor: false },` to disable if you must.